dangarfield/stellar-symphony/README.md

 # Stellar Symphony

-> Procedurally generated music based on data from 120000 stars
+> Procedurally generated music and visualisation based on data from 120,000 stars

 Listen here: [https://stellar-symphony.netlify.app](https://stellar-symphony.netlify.app)

+Code and comments here: [https://github.com/dangarfield/stellar-symphony](https://github.com/dangarfield/stellar-symphony)

 ![Stellar Symphony](https://i.ibb.co/VBzp3NV/ezgif-com-gif-maker-2.gif "Stellar Symphony")

 ## Why?

-What do the stars sound like?
+> What do the stars sound like?
 Can we construct songs music purely referencing a single set of rules that we can apply to all star data that we have to create some patterns and music from them?

+All music here is generated using star data.
+The same rules are applied to all 120,000 stars in 88 constellations and it creates different chords, scales, melodies and instruments.

-I'm Dan and this is what I've been working at achieving.
+I'm Dan and this is what I've been working at achieving!

 ## Data